giannistbsnet/maize-datacrop/_content/user-guide/overview/index.markdown

 # Getting Started

+Before using the Workflow Editor, choose a deployment path on the [Maize Setup](/Setup/) page: either the single-script Maize MVP approach or the manual per-repository setup.

 ## Accessing the Workflow Editor

 To access the Workflow Editor, you need to log in using **Keycloak**.
 You can authenticate in one of two ways: